apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrading.md

 This guide shows how to modify BlackBerry projects to upgrade from older versions of Cordova.
 These instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See The Command-line Interface for information how to update the version of the CLI.
+See The Command-Line Interface for information how to update the version of the CLI.

 ## Upgrading 2.8.0 Projects to 2.9.0